Aeurias/VoiceLord/README.md

 ### **Can I use sweary words?**

-Of course, because swearing is cool... just add the F word to some commands or... just say ***"Okay everyone...FUCKING LEG IT!"*** to do a rapid retreat!
+Of course, because swearing is cool... just add the F word to some commands or... and when it gets grim just say ***"Okay everyone...FUCKING LEG IT!"*** to do a rapid retreat!

 ### **So how do I get setup?**